HPM573/HW_04/README.md

-_Hint_: To calculate transition probabilities out of 'Well', imagine you start today with 100 patients in 'Well', by the end of the year, how many would you expect to be still in 'Well', how many in 'Post-Stroke'm and how many in 'Dead'?
+_Hint_: To calculate transition probabilities out of 'Well', imagine you start today with 100 patients in 'Well', by the end of the year, how many would you expect to be still in 'Well', how many in 'Post-Stroke', how many in 'Stroke Death', and how many in 'All-Cause Death'?
 Try to answer the same questions when you start today with 100 patients in 'Post-Stroke' and 'Dead'.
 And remember the sum of probabilities in each row should be 1.